AleksandarBayrev/random-important-stuff/README.md

 * BIOS settings (CPU mainly) for my ASUS PRIME B550 PLUS.
 # Windows-98-3D-Acceleration.md
 * Describes how to run 3D games in VMs in Windows 98.
+# Diablo-II-Modern-Systems.md
+* Describes how to run Diablo II on modern Windows versions.